Modify and Host Code with GitHub

 In the first half of this book, we explored free web services that offer easy drag-and-drop tools to create interactive charts and maps, such as Google Sheets, Google My Maps, BatchGeo, Carto, and Tableau Public.
 But these web services have limited options for designing and customizing your visualizations, and also make you dependent on their web servers to host your work.
 In this second half of the book, we’ll explore how to copy, edit, and host code templates, meaning pre-written software instructions to create visualizations.
 With templates, no prior coding skills are necessary.
 You will learn how to make simple edits to insert your data, customize its appearance, and display it on the web on a site you control.

-Enroll in our free online course, which introduces these topics in the brief video below, and offers more exercises and opportunities to interact with instructors and other learners.
+Enroll in our free online course to do: link, which introduces these topics in the brief video below, and offers more exercises and opportunities to interact with instructors and other learners.

 GitHub (http://github.com) is a versatile tool to share, edit, and host simple code templates on the public web.
 Requires a free account.
 Although advanced coders use more powerful command-line versions of this tool, this introduction demonstrates all of the basic steps using GitHub in the web browser.